MoveScope

 Start with the route category, not the dream outcome

-Long-stay visitor route
+Long-stay route

 Talent or employment route